-Somewhat surprisingly, Rosie is comparable in token communication efficiency to natural language, except for the Eight Puzzle.
-As illustrated by the data for this task, one failing of efficient communication in Rosie is in the specification of goal states.
-The goal specification includes 16 arguments, eight objects (identified by us with colors) that must be in eight locations (identified by their names).
-One of our future goals is to improve the instructional system to allow more natural, less pedantic, and more concise specifications such as 'all blocks are in a location of the same color.'
+Somewhat surprisingly, Rosie is comparable in token communication efficiency to natural language, except for the 8-puzzle.
+As illustrated by the data for the 8-puzzle, one failing of efficient communication in Rosie is in the specification of goal states.
+The goal specification includes 16 arguments, 8 objects (identified by us with colors) that must be in 8 locations (identified by their names).
+One of our future goals is to improve the instructional system to allow more natural, less pedantic and more concise specifications such as 'all blocks are in a location of the same color.'
 In addition to learning the initial state by demonstration, the goal configurations could also potentially be learned by visual demonstration.
-These additional capabilities would reduce the number of interactions.
+These additionally capabilities would reduce the number of interactions.

 Both natural language and Rosie are significantly more efficient than Soar or GDL.
-Although it is encouraging to see that the number of words in our specification is close to natural language, and substantially better than Soar and GDL, we are hesitant to make any strong claims in terms of communication efficiency.
+Although it is encouraging to see that the number of words in our specification is close to natural language, and significantly better than Soar and GDL, we are hesitant to make any strong claims in terms of communication efficiency at this time.
 The natural language descriptions are unstructured and assume significant background knowledge and language expertise, whereas Rosie requires structured and grammatically limited instructions.
-Moreover, in contrast to Soar and GDL, it makes strong assumptions about the nature of spatial problems and games, and it has strong expectations as to what information it is expecting from the human mentor.
+Moreover, in contrast to Soar and GDL, Rosie makes strong assumptions about the nature of spatial problems and games, and has strong expectations as to what information it is expecting from the human mentor.
 It is possible that there is an underlying tradeoff between generality and efficiency that will compromise Rosie's advantages as we extend it to more tasks.
-However, there are indications that this communication efficiency is real.
-Rosie's ability to ground referents in the shared environment makes it possible for the teacher to use very short instructions.
-The inclusion of previously learned concepts (Rosie+ vs. Rosie) further reduces the information that must be communicated, which should continue to improve efficiency as the agent learns more and more tasks, as we discuss in Section 3.5.
+However, there are indications that Rosie's communication efficiency is real.
+Rosie's ability to ground referents in the shared environment makes it possible for the instructor to use very short instructions.
+Finally, the inclusion of previously learned concepts (Rosie+ vs. Rosie) further reduces the amount of information that must be communicated, which should continue to contribute to communication efficiency as Rosie learns more and more task (see Section 3.5 for more evidence of this).

-3.4 Accessibility of Communication
+3.4 Accessible Communication

 We have not formally or empirically evaluated the accessibility of Rosie's method of communication.
-However, based on inspection, Rosie appears to be more accessible than a cognitive architecture, such as Soar or ACT-R, or a programming language, such as LISP, Java, or C++.
+However, based on inspection, Rosie appears to be more accessible than a cognitive architecture such as Soar or ACT-R, or a programming language such as LISP, Java, or C++.
 Those approaches require that the mentor learn a specialized syntax and the structure of the architecture, including the memories systems and decision mechanisms.

-However, there are still challenges in using Rosie, as it requires that the mentor understand Rosie's structuring of tasks (the concepts of parameters, constraints, and actions), and the mentor must be able communicate that structure using the limited instructional syntax prompted by agent-driven requests for the actions, failures, and goals.
-However, the interactive nature of Rosie has the advantage that the mentor does not need to know all of the concepts that Rosie has learned and also does not need knowledge of the underlying Soar rules or how the Soar architecture works.
-If an existing concept is used by the teacher, Rosie can use it.
-If a novel concept is introduced, the agent initiates a dialog to acquire it, leading the mentor through the interaction.
+However, there are still challenges in using Rosie, as it requires that a mentor understand Rosie's structuring of tasks (the concepts of parameters, constraints, and actions), and the mentor must be able communicate that structure using the limited instructional syntax prompted by agent-driven requests for the actions, failures, and goals.
+However, the interactive nature of Rosie has the advantage that the mentor does not need to know all of the concepts that Rosie has learned and also does not need knowledge of how the underlying Soar rules or Soar architecture works.
+If an existing concept is used by the mentor, Rosie is able to use it.
+If a novel concept is introduced, Rosie initiates a dialog to acquire that concept, leading the user through the interaction.